guilhermeribeirodev/ec2-docker/ec2-instance.md

     $`ssh -i path-to-my/the-name-you-gave.pem ubuntu@your-ec2-ip.your-zone.amazonaws.com`

-    ps: here you can face problems if your private key has too wide permissions (chmod 600 on it to solve)
+    Here you should face problems if the private key has too wide permissions. (chmod 600 should solve it)

+    $`chmod 600 path-to-my/the-name-you-gave.pem`

   [<- Back](README.md)